Introduction to niche podcast sponsorship revenue

 If you are unsure what load to model, start with 1.0 for a conservative baseline, then test 2.0 and 3.0.
 If the aggressive version only works by pushing ad density to an uncomfortable level, that is a signal to work on CPM, audience clarity, or recurring non-ad revenue instead of adding more slots.

-Should I price by monthly downloads or downloads per episode?
+Should I price a niche podcast by monthly downloads or downloads per episode?

 Sponsors often think in downloads per episode at 30 days because it maps neatly to a single placement.
 This calculator uses monthly downloads because it is convenient for planning overall revenue.
 If your sales process is episode-based, convert your audience into a monthly figure before modeling.